 Skip to content

 Beginning in v24.3, developers can create custom API endpoints using the WebApi entry point.
-A web API is a Java class that implements the WebApi interface and uses the @ExecuteAsUser and @WebApiInfo annotations.
+A custom API is a Java class that implements the WebApi interface and uses the @ExecuteAsUser and @WebApiInfo annotations.

 You must specify the following in the WebApiInfo annotation: